 Thai Solar Calendar vs. Lunar Calendar: What’s the Difference?

-Thailand officially uses two main calendars, each with a distinct purpose.
+Thailand uses two important calendar systems, each with a distinct purpose.

 The Thai Solar Calendar (The Official One)

 In 1888, King Rama V introduced the solar calendar in Thailand, drawing inspiration from the Gregorian model.
+At that time, it used the Rattanakosin Era, counted from the founding of Bangkok.
+In 1912, King Rama VI replaced it with the Buddhist Era (B.E.), traditionally associated with the Buddha’s passing, or Parinirvana.
 It wasn’t until 1941 that January 1st officially marked the start of the year.
-However, instead of the Common Era (C.E.), it follows the Buddhist Era (B.E.), which is always 543 years ahead.
+In everyday use, the Thai Buddhist year is always 543 years ahead of the Gregorian year.

 This is the calendar you’ll see on official documents, in schools, and for business contracts.
 For instance, the year 2026 becomes 2569 B.E., often written with Thai numerals: ๒๕๖๙.